Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Bit depth: `24`
 - Cube maps are used to render a skybox around the camera.
 - A cube map consists of 6 images: left, right, bottom, top, back, front.
+- The resolution of every image must be squared.
+- All images must have the same resolution.

 ### 4.3 Diffuse Map